 GATEWAY provides students with the opportunity to explore an area of employment that they are interested in.
 However they don’t simply observe or participate in the work; they must gain some qualifications that relate to their employment.

 A student might express an interest in floristry for instance.
-The GATEWAY coordinators, Donna Sawyer and Debbie Driver, will prepare a learning plan for the student that includes the student, the school, a local florist and the parents of the student.
+The GATEWAY coordinators, Donna Sawyer and Leanne Donovan, will prepare a learning plan for the student that includes the student, the school, a local florist and the parents of the student.

 The student will spend a few hours each week, for about a term, working with the florist, gaining practical experience and seeing whether the job is what she/he really wants.
 The school will help the student study for some Unit Standards that relate to floristry, and arrange for an assessor from the relevant Industry Training Organisation to come to Thames and assess the student.
 The support and commitment of the caregivers of the student are essential if the programme is to succeed.